CAREERS PROGRAMME

 Quality Assurance within our Careers Programme

 At Chiswick School, we strive to constantly review and reflect on all our processes ensuring that we provide the best experience for all students.
-Our Careers programme is no exception to this as we evaluate our provision using the Compass+ evaluation tool (arranged by The Careers & Enterprise Company) once per year.
-This provides us with information on how we are performing against the Gatsby Benchmarks and what we need to improve.
+Our Careers programme is no exception to this as we evaluate our provision using the Compass+ evaluation tool (arranged by the Careers & Enterprise Company) regularly, in conjunction with the local careers education hub and other relevant providers.

 Work Experience

-Students in Years 10-13 are free to organise their own ongoing work experience placements which may take place in the holidays throughout the year, though we would encourage students in years 11 and 13 to leave the Easter holidays free for revision.
+Students in Years 10-13 are free to organise their own ongoing work experience placements during school holidays, though we would encourage students in Years 11 and 13 to leave the Easter holidays free for exam revision.
+Students are welcome to ask Ms Nonnenmacher for support with this

 Please click on the document links below to view our Careers Strategy.